DIVISION RULES, CONTEST RULES, LIVESTOCK SHOW CODE OFETHICS

 9.)
 All livestock exhibitors must comply with State Animal Health Rules.

 10.)
 No one will be allowed to bunk in the exhibit buildings or tents.
 Security personnel will be on duty after show hours.

 11.)
 All animal entry fees are due at tag-in.
-Other entry fee deadlines will be at 5:00 p.m. on the 1st Friday of March to one of the following locations: Walker County Extension Office, the Walker County Fair Rental Office or Ranchers Supply in New Waverly.
-The required fees will be $20 per animal/pen of animals; $15.00 per Supervised Project or $5.00 per exhibitor on group projects of three or more; $5.00 per auction entry for Baked and Canned Goods, Horticulture, and Fine Arts.
+Other entry fee deadlines will be at 5:00 p.m. on Friday, 2 weeks before the opening day of the Fair to one of the following locations: Walker County Extension Office, the Walker County Fair Rental Office or Ranchers Supply in New Waverly.
+The required fees will be $20 per animal/pen of animals; $20.00 per Supervised Project or $5.00 per exhibitor on group projects of three or more; $5.00 per auction entry for Baked and Canned Goods, Horticulture, and Fine Arts.

 12.)
 The Walker County Fair Association, its Board of Directors, Officers, Officers-in-Charge, Committee Chairperson, committeemen, fair members, will not be liable for any personal injuries, damages, fire, theft, accidents and/or any matters resulting from or relating to the actions of any exhibitor, exhibitor’s immediate family member(s), parent(s), guardian(s), and/or representative(s), committeemen, volunteers, spectators, visitors, exhibits, animals.